 These two “clusters” of units also allowed us to develop distinct unit types, offering potential buyers multiple opportunities for living.
 The “Estuary units” are smaller with simpler, more contemporary detailing.
 The “Garden” units are larger and match the language of the town’s Colonial homes.
 Additionally, two apartments above the garage buildings allow for even more efficient living, while offering beautiful views out to the Estuary.

 From the outset, the project vision included smaller-than-typical units that represent a modern take on traditional New England farm architecture.
 By working closely with the client, we developed units that are both modern and vernacular: they use the simple forms of barns and farmhouses that proliferate throughout the area, while using more modern materials and simpler detailing.
 Interior spaces are gracious, emphasizing views of the adjacent wetland, large master suites, double-height spaces, and architecturally interesting staircases.

-We successfully presented the project to both the Madison Planning and Zoning Commission, and Madison’s “Advisory Committee on Community Appearance” in April of this year.
+We successfully presented the project to both the Madison Planning and Zoning Commission, and Madison’s “Advisory Committee on Community Appearance”.
 The two groups approved the project, representing community and municipal support for the project despite its unconventional approach.
 Approval would not have been possible if not for a close collaboration between Patriquin Architects, the client, the Landscape Architect, Civil Engineer, and town officials who were eager to see new options for living in Madison.

 We spent much time working directly with the client to tweak the site plan and unit designs.
 We developed multiple options for laying out the units on the site, reviewed with the client, then developed further options based on feedback.
 We practiced a similar approach to the architectural design.
 The result is a site plan and series of buildings that are extremely careful and intentional, and optimized to fit their site and market.